bbruno5-zz/PexTags/README.md

 - 100% PEX compatible;
 - Fully compatible with prefix/suffix real-time customizations;
 - 16 characters for each one, prefix and suffix.

+# DOWNLOAD
+The latest compiled version can be found on the following link: https://www.spigotmc.org/resources/pextags.58651/

 # INSTALL
 First of all install and configure PermissionsEx.
 In a second moment, install and configure NametagEdit.
 Then, download and put the file PexTags.jar into your plugins folder and then, restart your server.